Medium

 • In a family that has experienced dysfunction that caused disruption of the family.

 These services help restore you to your best functional level with interventions, assessments, screenings, skills training, and individual or group counseling.
-Referrals are required for these services.
+Referrals are needed for these services.

 Substance Use Disorder Services